 Detailed Information About Preparing Research Articles

-Submit your Research Article to Science Robotics as a Microsoft Word .docx (preferred) or .doc or PDF file.
+Submit your Research Article (main manuscript, figures, tables, and supplementary materials) to Science Robotics as a PDF file.
+You may also submit the main manuscript separately as a Microsoft Word .docx (preferred) or .doc, PDF, or LaTeX file.

 If you are using LaTeX, please convert your paper into a Word .docx.

 If this is not possible, please use our LaTeX template and guidelines (available here) and upload a PDF version of your paper.
 Some conversion approaches are available here: http://www.tug.org/utilities/texconv/textopc.html